apexfarm/ApexQuery/README.md

    - `USING SCOPE` statement.
    - `WITH [DATA CATEGORY]` statement.

-3. **Value Objects**: Queries and all clauses in them are value objects.
-So different query instances are considered equal when built with same parameters.
+3. **Value Objects**: Queries and all clauses are value objects, which means different query instances are considered equal when built with same parameters.

    ```java
    // Queries for the same sObject and with same fields selected in the same order